Nielsen Media Research: Measuring ratings

 Changing systems of viewing have impacted Nielsen's methods of market research.
 In 2005, Nielsen began measuring the usage of digital video recording devices (DVRs) such as TiVos.
 Initial results indicated that time-shifted viewing (i.e., programs that are watched after the networks have aired them) would significantly impact television ratings.
 A year later, the networks were not factoring these new results into their ad rates because of advertisers' resistance.

-In July 2017, Nielsen announced that it would include select programs from subscription-based video on demand (vSVOD) services Hulu and YouTube TV in its Digital in TV Ratings system.
+In July 2017, Nielsen announced that it would include select programs from subscription-based video on demand (SVOD) services Hulu and YouTube TV in its Digital in TV Ratings system.
 Since about October 2017, Nielsen also began to track select programs from Netflix.
 Partnering distributors insert a "tag" into the program to be distributed on these services, which Nielsen then tracks through its meters system.
 Partnering distributors are able to determine if these ratings can be released publicly or not.